-The Canadian Nurses Protective Society (CNPS) provides the CRNA members with professional liability protection, as well as offers legal advice, risk management services and legal assistance.
-CNPS will only provide liability protection if you are providing professional nursing services.
+The Canadian Nurses Protective Society (CNPS) provides the CRNA registrants with professional liability protection, as well as offers legal advice, risk management services and legal assistance.
+The CNPS will only provide liability protection if you are providing professional nursing services.
 When working in collaboration with other health care professionals you should confirm each health care professional has adequate liability protection.

 RNs or NPs who engage in independent nursing practice by themselves, in partnership with other practitioners, or by employing others are considered to be self-employed.